Comprehensive Review Real Customer Analysis

 Design and Build Quality

-Let's get our hands dirty and break down the construction of the Club 5v5.
-This is where you see how Puma managed to hit such an accessible price point.
+Let's break down the construction of the Club 5v5.
+This is where you see how Puma hits the accessible price point.

 The upper is a mix of coated leather and synthetic leather, with some colorways throwing in suede accents for a bit of textural contrast.
 The key takeaway here is "coated leather."
 This isn't premium, buttery full-grain leather, and that's okay for a shoe at this price.
 It provides structure and a clean look but is also the main culprit behind the shoe's tendency to crease and run hot.
 The important sustainability note is that at least 30% of these materials are recycled, which is a commendable touch.